Tushar-Wagdare/OpenGL-Tesselation/README.md

 ## Screenshots

 To maintain visual consistency, all images are displayed with a maximum width of 600 pixels.
+This ensures that larger images are scaled down to fit the layout, while smaller images retain their original size and are not stretched.
+The height is automatically adjusted to preserve the aspect ratio.

 ##### Height Map Tessellation